jonathonprehn/free_budget_webapp/README.md

 # free_budget_webapp

-The goal of this project is to have a simple to use personal finance web application for usage by a household.
+The goal of this project is to have a simple to use personal finance web application for a household.

 My hope is that it will be similar to something like GNUCash, only usable by multiple members (example: roommates, a family).